 But the threats are real, and potentially both significant and imminent:

-• Exploration can pose a greater threat to conservation values than does mining itself, as it often involves new access tracks (and vehicular transit along them).
+- Exploration can pose a significant threat to conservation values, as it often involves new access tracks (and vehicular transit along them).
 These create corridors for the incursion of:

-While we appreciate that our submission will take some time to be considered by government, we are concerned that the time this may take could put at risk one of the greatest attributes of this landscape: its unusual and crucial intactness.
+While we appreciate that it will take some time for the government to review the tenure of the Cocanarup-Kundip area, we are concerned that the time this may take could put at risk one of the greatest attributes of this landscape: its unusual and crucial intactness.
 Given this, it is vital that we continue to press for some form of interim protection for the area while our proposal is being considered – and this remains a priority activity for CCA and its members and supporters.

 Lithium mining

-Ravensthorpe has its own lithium mine, the Mt Cattlin operation owned by Galaxy Resources.
-This lies just 2 km north-west of town, and is currently undergoing an expansion (in 2019), bringing both benefits and challenges for the local community.
+Ravensthorpe has its own lithium mine, the Mt Cattlin operation owned by Arcadium Lithium.
+This lies just 2 km north-west of town, and brings both benefits and challenges for the local community.
 An image of this mine’s proximity to town can be seen below.

 Courtesy Google Earth